Wakhan Mirdom

 The Mirdom of Wakhan, Principality of Wakhan, or the Khanate of Wakhan was a semi-independent Wakhi principality in Central Asia that existed until 1883.
-It controlled both banks of the Upper Amu Darya and was governed by a hereditary chieftain known as a mir, with its capital at Qal'ah-yi Panjah.
+It controlled both banks of the Upper Amu Darya and was governed by a hereditary chieftain known as a mir, with its capital at Qala-i-Panjah.

 Background

 Wakhan had existed since the time of the Sasanian Empire when it was subjugated by the latter in 224 until 651 when the authority there collapsed.
 They were also subjugated by the Hephthalites, the First Turkic Khaganate, the Tibetan Empire, the Tang dynasty, the Samanid Empire, and later many Turko-Mongol khanates until their eventual subjugation by the Emirate of Afghanistan and the Russian Empire in the late 19th century.

 History

 Establishment and early years

 Nonetheless, Wakhan's origin story is obscure.
 According to local tradition, in 1581 four brothers from Iran travelled to Badakhshan to spread the Isma'ili doctrine and eventually settled in the region.
 The people of Wakhan chose Shah Khudadad as their ruler and founded the Mirdom.

 During the reign of Shah Qirghiz, ruler of Darvaz from 1638 to 1668, Wakhan, Karategin, Roshan, Shughnan, and Wakhsh were under his control.
 However, upon his death and during the reign of his successor, Maḥmūd Shah, Wakhan and Shughnan-Roshan were able to declare their independence.

 Despite occasionally being under direct Qing Chinese or Khoqandian suzerainty, for the most part prior to the Great Game, Wakhan was a tributary to Badakhshan, which itself was a tributary state of Qing China.